Wellesley High School: Journalism

 The Bradford is the Wellesley High School newspaper.
 The Journalism class is responsible for publishing new issues.
 Red Ink is an arts and literary magazine with student submitted poetry, stories, photography, and otherwise.
-The Green Pages is a digital newsletter, published bimonthly by students, focusing on the "green happenings" of the Wellesley Public Schools.

 Associated programs

 Child Lab

-Child Lab is a developmentally appropriate laboratory preschool for 3, 4, and 5 year olds located on the ground floor of Wellesley High School.
+Child Lab is a developmentally appropriate laboratory preschool for 3-, 4-, and 5-year-olds located on the ground floor of Wellesley High School.
 Since its inception in 1979, the Lab School has enrolled 18 children each year.
-It is an elective in which high school students enroll to learn about the development of young children and the best ways to approach optimum learning for the children.
-Child Lab is a great opportunity for high school students to learn about different ages and stages of children as well as to have the children taught by the students who have taken an interest in early childhood development.
+It is an elective in which high school students enroll to learn about the development of young children and methods to approach optimum learning for them at different ages and stages of early childhood development.